brusdev/brusdev/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=LinkedIn&logoColor=white&link=https://www.linkedin.com/in/domenico-francesco-bruscino/)](https://www.linkedin.com/in/domenico-francesco-bruscino/)
 [![stackoverflow](https://img.shields.io/static/v1?style=flat-square&logo=stackoverflow&label=&message=StackOverflow&color=5b5b5b&labelColor=5b5b5b)](https://stackoverflow.com/users/6982270/domenico-francesco-bruscino)

-Domenico is from Naples where he works as a Senior Software Engineer at Red Hat on the messaging team.
-He is an Apache PMC member of ActiveMQ and a maintainer of ArtemiCloud.io, a project for running Apache ActiveMQ Artemis on Kubernetes using operators.
-He has more than 15 years of experience with software design, development and integration.
+Domenico is from Naples where he works as a Principal Senior Software Engineer at IBM on the messaging team.
+He is an Apache PMC member of ActiveMQ and a maintainer of ArkMQ.org, a project for running Apache ActiveMQ Artemis on Kubernetes using operators.
+He has more than 20 years of experience with software design, development and integration.
 In his spare time, Domenico enjoys hacking cheap connected devices and traveling.

 ### Latest talks and videos